Causal Inference Under Approximate Neighborhood Interference: Numerical Illustrations

-Networks are measured by asking students to name up to ten students at the school with ``whom they chose to spend time with in the last few weeks, either in school, out of school, or online.''
+Networks are measured by asking students to name up to ten students at the school ``whom they chose to spend time with in the last few weeks, either in school, out of school, or online.''
 Consequently, $\bm{A}$ is directed.
 When computing the number of treated friends for the exposure mappings, we use the directionality of links.
 However, when computing network neighborhoods for our variance estimator, we ignore the directionality of links to conservatively define larger neighborhoods and avoid taking a stance on neighborhood definitions for directed networks.

 We next provide some summary statistics.
-Within the treatment sample, the average outcome $Y_i$ is 0.16 (SD 0.37), and by block randomization, exactly 50 percent are treated.
-Within the spillover sample, the average outcome is 0.11 (SD 0.32), and 58 percent (SD 0.49) have at least one treated friend.
+Within the treatment population, the average outcome $Y_i$ is 0.16 (SD 0.37), and by block randomization, exactly 50 percent are treated.
+Within the spillover population, the average outcome is 0.11 (SD 0.32), and 58 percent (SD 0.49) have at least one treated friend.
 The data includes the blocks in which eligible students are block-randomized, so we can compute the propensity scores $\pi_i(t)$ for each student using the hypergeometric distribution.
 For the exposure mapping $T_i = \ind\{\sum_j A_{ij}D_j > 0\}$, given $N$ eligible neighbors, $\pi_i(0)$ is the chance of having 0 out of $N$ successes when drawing without replacement.
-Then $n^{-1} \sum_{i=1}^n \pi_i(1) = 0.597$, which is assuringly very close to empirical proportion of 58 percent.
+We find $n^{-1} \sum_{i=1}^n \pi_i(1) = 0.597$, which is close to empirical proportion of 58 percent.

 The average out-degree $n^{-1} \sum_{i,j} A_{ij}$ is 7.96.
 The APL is small, on average 3.37 across our five schools.
 Since there are $n=3306$ students, $\log n / \log \delta(\bm{A}) = 3.96$, which is very close to 3.37.
 Thus, given $K=1$, our suggested bandwidth \eqref{ourb} is $b_n=2$.
-We report results for the range of bandwidths $\{0,\dots,3\}$, noting that $0$ corresponds to i.i.d.\ standard errors.
+We report results for the range of bandwidths $\{0,\dots,3\}$, noting that $0$ corresponds to standard errors in the no-interference case.